shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-01-connect.md

 # Next

 Well done!
-Your fluency in the NEAR dialect of web3 is growing.
+Your fluency in the NEAR dialect of Web 3 is growing.
 As a newcomer, building an identity is important so you can distinguish yourself from other users on the NEAR network.
 Ready to take the next step forward?